jhnbrnn/guest-writer/articles/2019-12-23-securing-aws-http-apis-with-jwt-authorizers.markdown

 ## An introduction to HTTP APIs in API Gateway

 AWS API Gateway offers several solutions for building scalable APIs.
 [AWS HTTP APIs](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api.html) are simple APIs that receive HTTP requests and send them to [Integrations](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-concepts.html#http-api-concepts.integrations) such as another public HTTP endpoint or an AWS Lambda.
 Unlike API Gateway's REST APIs, HTTP APIs can’t leverage other AWS services, such as AWS Identity and Access Management (IAM), as _Authorizers_: services that allow or restrict API access to clients based on criteria such as user, roles, IP addresses, and so on.

 HTTP APIs can, however, use JSON Web Tokens (JWTs) to provide access control using a **JWT Authorizer**.

 ## What is a JWT Authorizer?

-A JWT Authorizer configures the endpoint of your HTTP API to expect a token, created by an Identity Provider such as Auth0, to be provided in HTTP requests to the API.
-The Authorizer will validate the token and ensure the requesting client is allowed to access the endpoint.
+Using a JWT Authorizer, you can configure an endpoint of your HTTP API to require the presence of a JWT on any request made to that endpoint.
+The Authorizer will validate the token to determine if the client making the request is allowed to access the endpoint.
 JWT Authorizers can also optionally restrict access based on authorization scopes in the JWT.

 A benefit of JWT Authorization is the ability to pair existing identity provider solutions with the low overhead of HTTP APIs.
 This provides security and authorization without needing to rely on heavier processes such as AWS IAM or resource policy files.